-To receive future issues, join our mailing list (see below).
+To receive future issues, join our mailing list (see homepage).

 Satellite formed in 1975 and was an independent not-for-profit agency for 25 years before merging with Dane County Parent Council, Inc. (DCPC) in January 2000.
 DCPC administers the Head Start, Early Head Start, and Even Start programs in Dane and Green counties.

 Satellite receives funding from the City of Madison and the University of Wisconsin.
 The remainder of our funding comes from provider fees and from other business and community partners.

 Satellite participates in research into supporting quality in home-based child care.
 The compendium of 23 initiatives, co-authored by Toni Porter, includes us!